MutSeqR: General Visualization

 plot_lollipop()is used to visualize recurrent mutations.

-stored in a list.
+generated and stored in a list.

 plot_list <- plot_lollipop(